SharmaPrateek18/Scripting-for-vivado-Automation/README.md

 # Scripting-for-vivado-Automation

+## Note
-Note: The Provided TCL script is for Basys3 FPGA board. the user can change the FPGA by changing in the TCL script.
+The Provided TCL script is for Basys3 FPGA board. the user can change the FPGA by changing in the TCL script.

+# Here are the steps that the script is following:
+- It imports the required libraries: os, shutil, pandas, numpy, and matplotlib.
+- It lists all the Verilog and System Verilog files in the directory.
+- It asks for the user's permission to delete the old files and folders.
+- It creates a new Vivado project using a Tcl script.
+- It adds the Verilog and System Verilog files to the project using another Tcl script.
+- It creates directories for storing Power, Timing, and Utilization reports for each top module.
+- It runs synthesis and implementation for each top module using a Tcl script.
+- It reads the timing and power reports and extracts the required values.
+- It prints the obtained values and writes them to files.

 This is a Python script that automates the synthesis and implementation process of Verilog/System Verilog files using Vivado design suite.
 The script takes in Verilog/System Verilog files from a directory, creates a new Vivado project, adds the files to the project, and runs synthesis and implementation for each top-level module in the files.
 It also obtains power and timing results from the reports generated after implementation.